hien-cao/Game-online-shop/README.md

 A rough mockup of the visuals of the web application can be seen [here](https://app.moqups.com/juho.i.jokela@gmail.com/XX8tNXjSen/view).

+The live version of the application is available [here](https://afternoon-headland-18234.herokuapp.com/).

 The project is written in Python (3+) and it utilizes the Django framework.
 The authentication is provided by third-party Single-Sign-On (GitHub).
-In addition to this, we use Bootstrap for faster templating with columns.
-We use JavaScript (ES6) with Redom as UI library and Parcel for final compilation to ES5.
+In addition to this, we use Foundation for faster templating with columns.
+We use vanilla JavaScript (ES6), jQuery for some components provided by Foundation and Babel for final compilation to ES5.

 To ease the development and maintenance we have decided to split this project into five apps.
 These are:

-* Core:
+* Core
   * Common templates and resources
-* Profile
+* User
   * Anything related to users
 * Game
   * Anything related to games, purchases etc.
 * Review
-  * The social media aspect of the web application
+  * The community aspect of the web application
-* REST API
+* APIS/REST API
   * Cross-Domain /GET requests for developers to query data

 ### Core features

 #### Authentication

 We plan on using the model `AbstractUser` (Django default User) and the build-in Django authentication.
 We extend the Model with simple OneToOne-relation.
-We will enable developers to also play games.
+We will enable developers to also play games and regular users to promote themselves as developers, even if they had not done so when originally registering.

+User may register and login with [Django Authentication Login](https://docs.djangoproject.com/en/2.1/topics/auth/default/#how-to-log-a-user-in) or with [Third-Party Login](#third-party-login--logout).

 #### Purchasing Games

-The purchases are handled with [payments API](http://payments.webcourse.niksula.hut.fi).
+The purchases are handled with [payments API](http://payments.webcourse.niksula.hut.fi/).
 This is not a real banking API but it mimics some common features that such an API could have.
-We are not interested in the balance of the accounts, but that the transactions are safe and money gets transferred as intended (repeatability is prevented with nonce, a running number).
+We are not interested in the balance of the accounts, but that the transactions are safe and money gets transferred as intended (uniqueness is ensured by using uuids).

 #### Playing Games